Betsey Stevenson

 Principles of Economics

 An introductory economics textbook by Stevenson and Wolfers, built around a short list of core ideas — cost-benefit thinking, opportunity cost, marginal decisions, interdependence — and applied to the economy students live in.
-Published in full-year and split Micro / Macro editions, with regional adaptations for Australia / New Zealand and Canada, an international edition from Macmillan, and translations in Italian and Korean.
+Published in full-year and split Micro / Macro editions, with regional adaptations for Australia / New Zealand and Canada, international editions from Macmillan UK, and translations in Italian and Korean.